 THE NEW LAWS

-ON JANUARY 1, photoelectric alarms will be required to be installed in homes any time a smoke alarm is being replaced or a new one is being installed in any way.
+FROM JANUARY 1, 2022 interconnected, photoelectric alarms will be required to be installed in homes that are leased or sold.

 The new laws are part of the State Government’s response to a coroner’s report into a fatal house fire at Slacks Creek in 2011.

-From January 1, smoke alarms installed in new homes must be:
+From 1st January, 2017 smoke alarms installed in newly built or significantly renovated homes must be:

 .
 Photoelectric type only;